CodeGlitch/flutter_portugal_home/README.md

 * Works like a usual Flutter app

 ### Extra:
-* When publishing changed the id value on 'main.dart.js?id=xx' in the index.html.
-  * Because web is web, and web gona cache, this forces the .js file to be refreshed on the user side.
 * Might have to manually add SEO stuff on the index.html file
   * Because web is web, and the index file is mostly empty until the js is loaded, meaning search engines will see nothing.

-PS: I hate design x)